 - Total time:20 mins

-Scorching summer is here and I’m all for milkshakes, lassi, smoothies and ice creams.
+Scorching summer is here and I’m all for milkshakes, lassi, smoothies, and ice creams.
 I have recently developed a love for the strawberry-milkshake-my website and I love to have everything that contains them – strawberry with cheese, strawberry custard, strawberry smoothies, and whatnot.

 The last weekend, a friend of mine gave me a Strawberry milkshake recipe and I went ga-ga over it!
-If you too are thinking how to make a milkshake at home, then try this recipe for one of the best milkshakes I’ve ever had!
+If you too are thinking about how to make a milkshake at home, then try this recipe for one of the best milkshakes I’ve ever had!

 Recipe type: Beverages